 Burnout is nothing new — the Roman physician Galen wrote about the condition in the 2nd century AD — but these days the problem has reached near epidemic proportions.

-One recent Gallup poll found nearly a quarter of employees claim they’re constantly burnt out, while a massive 44 percent reported feeling sometimes burnt out.
+One recent Gallup poll found nearly a quarter of employees claim they’re constantly burned out, while a massive 44 percent reported feeling sometimes burned out.
 All that exhaustion costs something like $125 billion to $190 billion in health-care spending a year.